amethyst/rustrogueliketutorial/book/src/chapter_36.md

 ## Update Diffusion-Limited Aggregation

-This is more of the same, so we'll again just provide the code:
+This is more of the same, so we'll again just provide the code for `dla.rs`:

 ```rust
 use super::{InitialMapBuilder, BuilderMap, TileType, Position, Symmetry, paint};